aternosorg/taskmaster/README.md

 The `handleError` function is called when the task caused a fatal unrecoverable error.
 The first parameter is an `Exception` that is thrown by the task or by this library.

-The two special exception thrown by this library are the [`PhpFatalErrorException`](src/Exception/PhpFatalErrorException.php) cause by a fatal PHP error and the [`WorkerFailedException`](src/Exception/WorkerFailedException.php) that is thrown when the worker process exited unexpectedly.
+The two three exception thrown by this library are the [`PhpFatalErrorException`](src/Exception/PhpFatalErrorException.php) cause by a fatal PHP error, the [`WorkerFailedException`](src/Exception/WorkerFailedException.php) that is thrown when the worker process exited unexpectedly and the [`TaskTimeoutException`](src/Exception/TaskTimeoutException.php) that is thrown when the task takes longer than the timeout.

 PHP fatal errors can only be caught if they were caused in a separate process, e.g. when using the [`ForkWorker`](src/Environment/Fork/ForkWorker.php) or the [`ProcessWorker`](src/Environment/Process/ProcessWorker.php).